weelde/Xiao-ESP32S3-Sense-Enhanced/README.md

 > Certificates must be put in `certs.h` and need to be formatted correctly.

 ### Simple Authentication
-The webpage asks for a username and password before loading anything.
+The webpage asks for the correct username and password before loading anything.

 ## Configuration